 What is General Education?

 General Education requirements represent the foundation of a UW education and will support the advanced learning students will do the rest of their life.
 The objective is to introduce students to many new ideas, rather than training them in one specific subject, so that they are in a position to create linkages across a wide expanse of different topics and disciplines.
-Areas of Knowledge are meant to allow students to embrace the exploration of new ideas and work diligently to make connections, especially where none seem to exist.
+Areas of Inquiry are meant to allow students to embrace the exploration of new ideas and work diligently to make connections, especially where none seem to exist.

 English Composition (C)